-- payments to SA Water of \$609,000 for utilities. - payments to DPTI of \$1,178,000, primarily for the project management and delivery of capital works.
-The majority of this amount was paid to contractors engaged by DPTI to construct new cabins at the West Beach Parks Retreat. - total loan repayments of \$591,000 to SAFA, all of which was on long term borrowings. - transactions as directed by legislation or under the State's Taxation Equivalent Regime. - a \$1.782 million insurance settlement payment that was received from SAICORP in relation to the business interruption claim referred to in Note 1.3 above.
+- payments to SA Water of \$695,000 for utilities. - payments to DPTI of \$637,000, primarily for the project management and delivery of capital works.
+The majority of this amount was paid to contractors engaged by DPTI to upgrade car parking associated with Diamond Sports. - total loan repayments of \$428,000 to SAFA, all of which was on long term borrowings. - transactions as directed by legislation or under the State's Taxation Equivalent Regime.

-Similar transactions occurred during 2019-20.
+Similar transactions occurred during 2020-21.